Lawsuit Against Illinois Casinos for Deducting Gaming Licenses from Wages, Minimum Wage Violations

 Employees who are interested in participating in this case can contact us by email at email@example.com OR by leaving a detailed voicemail (including name, phone number, email, casino where worked, and dates of employment) at (877) 536-1986.

 The case is Cruz-Perez v.
 Penn National Gaming, Inc., et al., Case No. 1:20-cv-02577, pending in the U.S. District Court for the Northern District of Illinois.
-The Plaintiff is represented by George Hanson and Alex Ricke of Stueve Siegel Hanson LLP, Ryan L. McClelland of McClelland of McClelland Law Firm, P.C., and Douglas M. Werman of Werman Salas P.C.
+The Plaintiff is represented by George Hanson and Alex Ricke of Stueve Siegel Hanson LLP, Ryan L. McClelland of McClelland Law Firm, P.C., and Douglas M. Werman of Werman Salas P.C.